NASA's Mars helicopter takes flight, 1st for another planet | Technology

 NASA's Mars helicopter takes flight, 1st for another planet

-NASA's experimental Mars helicopter rose from the dusty red surface into the thin air Monday, achieving the first powered, controlled flight on another planet.
+NASA's experimental helicopter Ingenuity rose into the thin air above the dusty red surface of Mars on Monday, achieving the first powered flight by an aircraft on another planet.

 The triumph was hailed as a Wright Brothers moment.
-The mini 4-pound (1.8-kg) copter named Ingenuity, in fact, carried a bit of wing fabric from the 1903 Wright Flyer, which made similar history at Kitty Hawk, North Carolina.
+The mini 4-pound (1.8-kilogram) copter even carried a bit of wing fabric from the 1903 Wright Flyer, which made similar history at Kitty Hawk, North Carolina.

-“We can now say that human beings have flown a rotorcraft on another planet,'' project manager MiMi Aung announced to her team.
+"Altimeter data confirms that Ingenuity has performed its first flight, the first flight of a powered aircraft on another planet," said the helicopter's chief pilot back on Earth, Havard Grip, his voice breaking as his teammates erupted in applause.
+It was a brief hop — just 39 seconds — but accomplished all the major milestones.

+Project manager MiMi Aung was jubilant as she ripped up the papers holding the plan in case the flight had failed.
+"We've been talking so long about our Wright Brothers moment, and here it is," she said.

-Flight controllers in California confirmed Ingenuity's brief hop after receiving data via the Perseverance rover, which stood watch more than 200 feet (65 metres) away.
+Flight controllers at NASA's Jet Propulsion Laboratory in California declared a success after receiving the data and images via the Perseverance rover, which stood watch more than 200 feet (65 meters) away.
 Ingenuity hitched a ride to Mars on Perseverance, clinging to the rover's belly upon their arrival in an ancient river delta in February.

-The $85 million helicopter demo was considered high risk, yet high reward.

-Applause, cheers and laughter erupted in the operations centre when success was finally declared.
-There was even more when the first black and white photo appeared on the screens, showing Ingenuity's shadow as it hovered above the surface of Mars.
-Next came the stunning colour images of the helicopter descending back to the surface, taken by Perseverance, resulting in even more applause.
+When the news finally came, the operations center filled with applause, cheers, and laughter.
+More followed when the first black and white photo from Ingenuity appeared on the Mission Control screens, showing the helicopter's shadow as it hovered above the surface of Mars.
+Next came the stunning color images of the copter descending back to the surface, taken by Perseverance, "the best host little Ingenuity could ever hope for," Aung said in thanking everyone.

-Details were initially sparse, but NASA had been aiming for a 40-second flight.
-The helicopter was supposed to rise 10 feet (3 metres), hover for up to 30 seconds, then pivot toward the rover and land close to where it took off.
+The helicopter achieved its planned altitude of 10 feet (3 meters), according to the altimeter data, and hovered for a full 30 seconds, appearing stable.
+The touchdown looked just as clean.
+More details were expected in the coming hours and days.

-To accomplish all that, the helicopter's twin, counter-rotating rotor blades needed to spin at 2,500 revolutions per minute — five times faster than on Earth.
-With an atmosphere just 1 per cent the thickness of Earth's, engineers had to build a helicopter light enough — with blades spinning fast enough — to generate this otherworldy lift.
+To accomplish all this, the helicopter's twin, counter-rotating rotor blades needed to spin at 2,500 revolutions per minute — five times faster than on Earth.
+With an atmosphere just 1 percent the thickness of Earth's, engineers had to build a helicopter light enough — with blades spinning fast enough — to generate this otherworldy lift.
 At the same time, it had to be sturdy enough to withstand the Martian wind and extreme cold.

-More than six years in the making, Ingenuity is a barebones 1.6 feet (0.5 metres) tall, a spindly four-legged chopper.
-Its fuselage, containing all the batteries, heaters and sensors, is the size of a tissue box.
-The carbon-fibre, foam-filled rotors are the biggest pieces: Each pair stretches 4 feet (1.2 metres) tip to tip.
+More than six years in the making, Ingenuity is a barebones 19 inches (49 centimeters) tall, a spindly four-legged chopper.
+Its fuselage, containing all the batteries, heaters, and sensors, is the size of a tissue box.
+The carbon-fiber, foam-filled rotors are the biggest pieces: Each pair stretches 4 feet (1.2 meters) tip to tip.

 The helicopter is topped with a solar panel for recharging the batteries, crucial for its survival during the minus-130 degree Fahrenheit (minus-90 degree-Celsius) Martian nights.